tanishq-ship-it/quiz_build_json/src/Screens/ScreenLayout.PRD.md

 # Screen Layout System PRD

-A responsive full-viewport screen layout system for displaying mobile app screens in a preview frame.
+A responsive full-viewport screen layout system for displaying mobile app screens in a scrollable preview.

 ---

 ## Overview

-The Screen Layout System provides a fixed, full-viewport container that displays screen components (like `ShowcaseScreen`) inside a responsive mobile frame.
-The frame adapts its width based on the device viewport while maintaining a mobile-like preview on larger screens.
+The Screen Layout System provides a scrollable container that displays screen components inside responsive mobile frames.
+Multiple screens stack vertically with scroll-snap for smooth navigation.

 ---